1-61Kilometers/1-61Kilometers/README.md

 ### ~ Current Graduate Student at Virginia Commonwealth University ~
 I'm a creative and passionate software developer, specializing in Mixed and Virtual Reality toolsets and robotic animation interfaces.
 I am dedicated to blending technology and art to create stunning visual representations of computer science topics.

-#The majority of my work is stored within Plastic SCM which is company property

 ```diff
 + 🔭 I’m currently working as a VR game developer for VCU Health in the Biomedical Motor Control Lab.